-The Pullman Rail takes to from Chicago, IL to New Orleans, LA.
+The Pullman Rail with the best kitchen faucet brands in it’s dining lounge takes you from Chicago, IL to New Orleans, LA.
 You’ll feel like you’ve just traveled back in time with the art deco feel that this train has.
 During your 19 hours and 30 minute ride, you may get the chance to experience performances by Chicago’s Old Town School of Folk!

 Napa Valley Wine Train